 What do I need to prepare in advance before a migration or an upgrade?

 First and foremost, understand your primary purpose as it will dictate the vision for the project.
 Learn the new platform’s capabilities as well so you’ll know what’s possible before you begin.
 More about the key things you need to prepare for in advance in this infographic.

 How long does it take to migrate or upgrade my SharePoint environment?

 The timeframe to complete a migration or upgrade project largely depends on the amount of content you intend to put into your new environment.
 The sooner you start discussing with experienced SharePoint consultants about your requirements, timeframe and budget, the better.

 When does it make sense for me to go on-premise or cloud?

 If your preference is to own your own software, or if you're not sure you can maintain an Office 365 subscription for the long term, the on‑premise version may be your best option.
-Deep integration to third party applications or a need for a significant customization are also reasons you should go for an on-premise setup.
+Deep integration to third-party applications or a need for significant customization are also reasons you should go for an on-premise setup.
 More about the reasons to keep SharePoint on-premise in this blog.

 However this means that when Microsoft upgrades its Office software you won't have the latest version, nor will it allow you to quickly scale as the business requires.